FYLinIC/Fluorescence-information-decryption/README.md

-## Our entire code is built based on nnSAM, and you can follow the nnSAM instructions exactly.
+## Our code is built based on nnSAM, and you can follow the nnSAM instructions exactly.

 Install SAM-Unet depending on your use case: